run-x/opta-docs/content/en/Reference/azurerm/service_modules/helm-chart.md

 - `create_namespace` - Optional.
 Create namespace as well.
 Default False
 - `atomic` - Optional.
 If set, installation process purges chart on fail.
 The wait flag will be set automatically if atomic is used.
 Default True
 - `cleanup_on_fail` - Optional.
 Allow deletion of new resources created in this upgrade when upgrade fails Default True
-- `version` - Optional.
-The version of the helm chart to install Default None
+- `chart_version` - Optional.
+User side of the version of the helm chart to install Default None
 - `values_file` - Optional.
 Path to a values file.
 Default None
 - `values` - Optional.
 Values override.
 Default {}
 - `timeout` - Optional.
 Time in seconds to wait for any individual kubernetes operation (like Jobs for hooks).
 Default 600